 Shakespeare London Fact 8

 In 1613 Shakespeare bought a a house known as The Gatehouse, on the north eastern corner of the large Blackfriars Theatre site.
 He bought the house from Henry Walker for £140 but never lived there.
 Shakespeare left The Gatehouse to his daughter Suzanna.
-The Cockpit pub was built on the site of Shakespeare’s Gatehouse and one can still visit it.
+The Cockpit pub was built on the site of Shakespeare’s Gatehouse, and is still a working pub.

 Shakespeare London Fact 9